anonrig/socketkit-js/README.md

-## Socketkit Node.js SDK
+## Socketkit JavaScript SDK

-Access Socketkit Awacs using Node.js SDK to anonymously track and understand user behavior with built in security.
+Access Socketkit using cross-platform JavaScript SDK to anonymously track and understand user behavior with built-in security.

 ## Install